List of sub-districts of Assam

-The administrative entities that are a level below of Districts are named as Subdivisions in Assam.
+The administrative entities that are a level below of Districts are named as Sub-districts (officially Co-district) in Assam.
 Since India's independence in 1947, the administrative entities of Assam have increased over a period of time.
-With 54 subdivisions initially, the Government of Assam incorporated 24 more subdivisions with 5 new districts on 26 January 2016, increasing the count to 78.
+With 54 subdivisions initially, the Government of Assam incorporated 24 more sub-districts with 5 new districts on 26 January 2016, increasing the count to 78.
 Where the subdivisions are the administrative units, the terms, such as Tehsils or Mandals represent revenue collecting units under a district administration, and both are treated as sub–districts.
 Assam has 155 Tehsils, and a few fall under multiple districts, specially the districts in BTC and its surrounding.
 In present the total number of subdivisions are 78.